SuperVK/sparse-image-repr-bep/bep.typ

   ),
 )

-You can clearly see where the image has higher frequency, and see the outlines of the castle.
+You can clearly see where the image has more fidelity, and see the outlines of the castle.
 This effect is a lot stronger with more Gaussians.

 #grid(
   columns: (1fr, 1fr, 1fr),